gielfeldt/iterators/README.md

 ```

 #### DiffIterator
 Compares two iterators.
-Similar to array_diff.
+Similar to array_diff().
 Possible to set a custom compare
 function.
 ```php
 use Gielfeldt\Iterators\DiffIterator;